azurecitadel/azurecitadel.github.io/workshops/arm/theoryTemplates.md

 The "name" and "sku" are illustrative parameters.
 The actual parameters would depend on the ARM template.

-> By convention the parameters file is usually named **azuredeploy.parameters.json**.

 ## Authoring ARM templates

 If you go through the following lab sections then you will create example template and parameter files.
 By doing so you will also be exposed to some of the key functions that are often used.